Thank you very much for your interest in joining our school.

 Admission criteria for community and voluntary controlled schools in Surrey

-The admission criteria for the majority of Surrey’s community and voluntary controlled schools are set out below:
+The admission criteria for the majority of Surrey’s community and voluntary controlled schools, including The Royal Kent School, are set out below:

 - Looked after and previously looked after children